-The modern city of Calgary is a sprawling metropolis that extends over 700 sq km, boasting more than 1 million inhabitants.
-Calgary is a destination for its proximity to world-class skiing, hiking, climbing, fishing as well as for its cultural events which include the world-famous Calgary Stampede.
-Calgary’s economy is diverse but dominated by large agricultural and oil and gas sectors.
-Calgary’s high-tech and tourism industries continue to expand and their share of the Calgary economy is becoming ever larger.
+Calgary is a destination especially when you’re searching for homes for sale here!
+Calgary is known for its proximity to world-class skiing, hiking, climbing, and fishing.
+The city is also respected for its cultural events.
+These include the world-famous Calgary Stampede.
+Calgary’s economy is diverse but it is still dominated by large agricultural and oil and gas sectors.
+The high-tech and tourism industries continue to expand and their share of the Calgary economy is becoming ever larger today.

 |Average High (C)